Connecting spin and statistics in quantum mechanics

-where the sum (or integral) over the $r$\sbl s and $t$\sbl s goes over a possibly infinite number of values.
-Permuting the parameter sets $u_{r_i}$ among the one-particle functions and permuting the angles $\chi_{t_i}$ by way of rotations now results in
+Now we remove the restriction to wave functions of product form.
+The general normalized $N$-particle function then is

-The sums $\sum_{\alpha}$ may be considered as basis functions in the subspace of wave functions with equal $m$\sbl s.
-They are symmetric or antisymmetric.
-The antisymmetric ones are Slater determinants, on which the Pauli exclusion principle is based.
+where the sum (or integral) over the $r$\sbl s and $t$\sbl s goes over a possibly infinite number of values, and the sum over the $s$'\sbl s goes over the $2s+1$ possible values of the spin component.